 Institutions can gain new and significant insights from Learning Analytics if the start and endpoints are defined with an awareness of what they are there to achieve.

 The new General Data Protection Regulation (GDPR) means institutions are obligated to share how automated decisions are derived and offer students a means to challenge these.
 This has huge consequences when considering an academic tutor discussing the reason they have asked for an academic review with a student because a system has identified them as ‘at risk’.

 Could an academic tutor respond?
 Moreover, does the institution even understand how the calculation has been reached to be able to explain it?
 This simple factor alone could limit learning analytics to research and closed-door planning rather than becoming a truly democratic tool that offers students a means to be successful and change.

 Universities are investing in ways to maximise the return from their resources and are becoming more reliant on tools to support better decision making.
 But at what cost?
 Ignoring the fact that algorithms have consequences could cost more than red faces and a legal case.

 Learning Analytics enable universities to use algorithms to support decision making.
-But what affect does demographic data have on science behind the algorithm?
+But what effect does student demographic data have on the science behind the algorithm?
 Demographic data undoubtedly plays a major part in Higher Education.
-We understand that some student groups do less well than others and strategies to support these groups should be put in place […]
+We understand that some student groups do less well than others and strategies to support these groups should be put […]

 Fill in your details in the form to the right to access the full article.